umap-project/Leaflet.Storage/README.rst

 You will need to:

-- instanciate the `L.ChickpeaMap` with the correct options
+- instanciate the `L.Storage.Map` with the correct options
 - implement the requiered views

 ---------------------
-L.ChickpeaMap options
+L.Storage.Map options
 ---------------------

-All the `L.Map` options works.
-Plus there are some specific to Chickpea.
+`L.Storage.Map` inherit from `L.Map`, so all the `L.Map` options works.
+Plus there are some specific to Storage.
 Ex. usage::

-    var MAP = new L.ChickpeaMap("map", options);
+    var MAP = new L.Storage.Map("map", options);

-(required) chickpea_id :
+(required) storage_id :
     (int) backend internal unique id
 (required) urls:
     object representing all templates URL of the backend.